cth/QsubCmds.jl/README.md

 ### ClusterSubmitExternal.jl

-ExtQueueSubmit.jl is package for Julia intented to make it easy to submit "shell scripts" represented as julia external commands, i.e., shell commands in backticks.
+ClusterSubmitExternal.jl is package for Julia intented to make it easy to submit "shell scripts" represented as julia external commands, i.e., shell commands in backticks.